FX-Wizard/blog/content/posts/deadline-linux-server.md

 **Which Linux Distro?**

-This example uses [Debian 11](https://www.debian.org/), however any major distro should work.
+This example uses [Ubuntu 20.04 LTS](https://ubuntu.com/), however any major distro should work.

 **How much CPU & RAM?**